bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 2. Post to [reqres](https://reqres.in/) with `axios` (the link you should use is step 4)
 3. Log data in console
 4. The URL you should use is `https://reqres.in/api/orders`.
 The tests are based on this URL.

-## Submission format

-Follow these steps for completing your project.

-Set up your fork on Github to codegrade following the instructions [here](https://lambdaschool.instructure.com/courses/1675/assignments/51399?module_item_id=617624), pushing commits to your main branch.
-- [ ] Your code will be reviewed over the next few days.
-Read [these instructions](https://www.notion.so/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a) to learn how to view feedback in CodeGrade.